w3c/wcag3/guidelines/groups/text-and-wording/text-appearance.md

   - readable-text-style-supplemental
 ---

-Users can read visually rendered text.
+Users can read visually rendered :term[text].

 :::decision-tree
 For each word of text: